 Figure 1: Map of Tanzania showing location of Liontown projects

 The Project is in the south eastern part of the Archaean Tanzanian Craton where it comprises a WNW-NW trending sequence of metasediments (quartzite, quartz-feldspar schist and graphitic schist), amphibolite schist and quartz-feldspar gneiss intruded by granite (Figure 2).
 The regional geological setting is considered analogous to the Greenbushes lithium deposit in southwest Western Australia, the world's largest pegmatite-hosted deposit.

 Figure 2: Mohanga Project – Geology map showing pegmative distribution and most advanced prospect areas

-Exploration work by Liontown has identified high-grade spodumene-related lithium and tantalum mineralisation at the Tresor prospect where a mineralised pegmatite zone at least 500m long has been defined (Figures 3 and 4).
+Exploration work by Liontown has identified high-grade spodumene-related lithium and tantalum mineralisation at the Tresor prospect where a mineralised pegmatite zone at least 500m long has been defined (Figures 3).

 Figure 3: Mohanga Project – Tresor prospect showing lithium in rock chip results

 Liontown secured the Mohanga Lithium-Tantalum Project in the December Quarter of 2015 through a combination of tenement acquisitions and an option deal with a local company.